Utkarsh9354/Students_Internship_Program_Analysis/README.md

 15. How many graduated students have enrolled in "Artificial Intelligence"?
 16. Which students have selected 'others' as their internship course and 'others' as their department, and what are their corresponding email addresses?

+# Summary of Findings

+• The most popular internship course overall is Artificial Intelligence, with 1345 students enrolled.
+• Among first-year students, Artificial Intelligence is also the most popular course, with 261 students enrolled.
+• The department with the highest total enrollment is MBA, with 986 students across all internship courses.
+• The academic year with the highest overall enrollment is the Third year, with 3274 students enrolled.
+• For graduated students, Artificial Intelligence has the highest enrollment with 126 students.
+• The percentage of graduated students enrolled in internship courses is 7.27% of the total enrollment.
+• In terms of emerging technologies, Cyber Security has the highest enrollment with 607 students, followed by IoT (401 students) and Robotics (242 students).
+• Among MBA students, the top three preferred internship courses are Machine Learning (116 students), Data Science (111 students), and Artificial Intelligence (109 students).
+• The college with the highest enrollment in the Artificial Intelligence course is Madanapalle Institute of Technology And Science, with 9 students.
+•The top 5 internship courses in terms of overall enrollment are Artificial Intelligence, Machine Learning, Data Science, Digital Marketing, and Android App Development.
+•The average enrollment across departments ranges from 32.59 students (Civil) to 34.89 students (BBA).